-Quarries that are exhausted of material or are are no longer required, as determined by MI, shall be decommissioned and remediated of any contamination in accordance with applicable regulations prior to Contractor demobilization.
-The Contractor shall develop and submit a Quarry Decommissioning Plan to MI no less than 90 days prior to demobilization.
+Quarries that are exhausted of material or are no longer required, as determined by Manitoba Transportation and Infrastructure, shall be decommissioned and remediated of any contamination, as required, and in accordance with applicable regulations prior to Contractor demobilization.
+The Contractor shall develop and submit a Quarry Decommissioning Plan to Manitoba Transportation and Infrastructure no less than 90 days prior to demobilization (or as otherwise directed).

-The Quarry Decommissioning Plan shall adhere to applicable regulations and incorporate measures listed in the Project Environmental Requirements, the Construction Environmental Management Plan, the Operation Environmental Management Plan, and commitments made in the Project EIS.
+The Quarry Decommissioning Plan shall adhere to applicable regulations and incorporate measures listed in the PERs, the CEMP, the OEMP, and commitments made in the Project EIS.
 The Quarry Decommissioning Plan shall at minimum describe all remedial measures to address:

 - Access removal Access roads, approaches, and temporary culverts will be removed or appropriately blocked as part of site restoration.
-If the public will be affected during the decommissioning of any temporary construction roads the Contractor will require signage or flag persons to ensure the health and safety of workers and residents in the area.
-Any existing or constructed roads that are required as part of the Project that will be used during the operation and maintenance phases are not required to be decommissioned. - Sloping considerations Quarry sites are to be regraded as necessary to establish safe side slopes and restore natural drainage to the area. - Re-vegetation including spreading of organic material Closure of temporary construction work areas, including quarry areas, will typically consist of redistributing topsoil and other organic materials to encourage natural vegetation and regeneration.
-Re-seeding will occur, as required, following the Revegetation Plans developed for the Project.
+If the public will be affected during the decommissioning of any temporary construction roads the Contractor will establish signage or flag persons to ensure the health and safety of workers and residents in the area.
+Any existing or constructed roads that are required as part of the Project that will be used during the operation and maintenance phases are not required to be decommissioned. - Sloping considerations Quarry sites are to be regraded, as necessary, to establish safe side slopes and restore natural drainage to the area. - Re-vegetation including spreading of organic material Closure of temporary construction work areas, including quarry areas, will typically consist of redistributing topsoil and other organic materials to encourage natural vegetation and regeneration.
+Re-seeding will occur, as required, following the Revegetation Management Plan developed for the Project.
 Should re-seeding be required, and when conditions permit, re-seeding should be completed following grading, capping and trimming operations.
 If conditions do not permit re-seeding immediately, the Contractor is responsible to re-seed the next growing season.
-Seeding operations should not be carried out during high wind events, snow cover, ice conditions or in standing water. - Remediation of contamination Areas with fuel storage or refueling, hazardous substance and/or explosives handling, or vehicle or heavy equipment parking will require environmental soil testing.
-Should soil concentrations result in exceedances above applicable criteria the area will be remediated in accordance with applicable regulations (i.e. below CCME guidelines) prior to Contractor demobilization. - Excess material Surplus material may be left in stockpiles that are re-graded to establish safe slope angles.
+Seeding operations should not be carried out during high wind events, snow cover, ice conditions or in standing water. - Remediation of contamination Areas with fuel storage or refueling, hazardous substance and/or explosives handling, or vehicle and/or heavy equipment parking will require environmental soil testing.
+Should soil concentrations result in exceedances above applicable criteria the area will be remediated in accordance with applicable regulations (i.e., below Canadian Council of Ministers of the Environment guidelines) prior to Contractor demobilization.

+- Excess material Surplus material may be left in stockpiles that are re-graded to establish safe slope angles.
 Alternatively, surplus material may be moved to alternate site locations for future use during operation and maintenance phases or spread evenly over disturbed areas prior to closure.
 Excess material shall be left in a manner that does not impede drainage. - Waste Waste management shall be conducted in accordance with requirements set out in the CEMP and OEMP.
 For example, non-hazardous debris, construction waste and solid waste is to be removed and disposed of at existing permitted waste disposal sites.
 Hazardous materials will be removed and handled by licensed contractors and in accordance with specific legislation. - Removal of temporary structures and equipment Buildings, outbuildings, above-ground storage tanks and associated infrastructure will be removed.
-Dismantling of buildings will include disconnecting services such as potable water and septic holding tanks and removal of associated infrastructure.
+Dismantling of buildings will include disconnecting services such as potable water, septic holding tanks, and removal of associated infrastructure.
 Dismantling electrical and telephone services including removal of overhead lines, poles and transformers. - Safety requirements Access restrictions to the quarry cut edge are to be included as required.